-“I had a great fucking time in Vegas.
-Won’t be forgetting that soon.”
+“I had a wonderful time in Vegas.
+I won’t be forgetting that anytime soon.”

 “Hahaha!
 Sure Cowboy.
 I promise to be good… ‘Next time’.
 Come on.
-I wanna show you the rest of this ‘joint’.”
+I want to show you the rest of this ‘joint’.”

-“Why don’t you rinse off in the shower while I fetch some ice and build our bar?”
+“Why don’t you rinse off in the shower while I gather some more ice and build our bar?”

 After my ‘rinse off’, I wrapped a green beach towel about me, lay on the bed with my drink and my Marlboro.
 (Figured it permissible to smoke, as there were about five ashtrays strategically placed about the room.)

 “It’s okay.
-Don’t get up,” she said with some small sarcasm, as she deposited her items on one of the nightstands next to the waterbed.”
+Don’t get up.
+I’ve got this,” she said with some small sarcasm, as she set down the rest of her items.

 I did and she ‘lost’ her jeans et al.

 We made slow love for some thirty minutes.
-Deep kisses, lots of teasing, and finally came together…
+Deep kisses, lots of teasing, and finally, we came together…

-As we lay back in the bed, silently smoking, she said, “You’re quite the catch, ain’t ya Cowboy?”
+As we lay back in the bed, silently smoking, she turned and said seriously, almost ominously, “You’re quite the catch, aren’t you Cowboy?”